mgerasika/typescript-actions/README.md

 # typescript-actions
-Typescript actions/reducers based on classes
+Typescript actions/reducers based on classes and decorators

 ## Installation